Asylum and Refugee

 Refugees in the United States that want their families to join them can file Form I-730.
 This is also called Refugee/Asylee Relative Petition.
 It is for spouses and unmarried children under the age of 21.

-What is the Difference Between Asylum and Refugee Seeker?
+What is the Difference Between Asylum and Refuge Seeker?

 People granted asylum are present in the United States when they apply.
 Refugees request refugee status before entering the United States.
 Both Asylum and Refugee status allow an individual to stay in the United States indefinitely.
 Alternatively, they may stay until the conditions in their home country improve.
 They may apply for a work permit once USCIS approves their status.
 They may apply for a Green Card after one year, and citizenship after five years.